irontec/ivozprovider/doc/sphinx/getting_started/internal_calls/company_portal.rst

 *************************

-We're close to make our fist call in our fresh installed IvozProvider, there are only 6 steps to configure in our DemoCompany company.
+We're close to make our fist call in our fresh installed IvozProvider, there are only 6 steps to configure in our DemoCompany virtual pbx.

 - 2 terminals
 - 2 extensions